How to Make New Friends in Assisted Living

 Staying Social Outside the Assisted Living Community

 Just because you move into an Optalis senior living community doesn’t mean that you’re limited to meeting new people within the walls of the building.
-The Columbus and Central Ohio areas offer a wealth of activities and destinations that are perfect for seniors looking to make new friends.
+The surrounding areas offer a wealth of activities and destinations that are perfect for seniors looking to make new friends.

-At Optalis, we offer transportation services as well as scheduled outings, making it easy for residents to enjoy everything Columbus and the surrounding areas have to offer.
+At Optalis, we offer transportation services as well as scheduled outings, making it easy for residents to enjoy everything the surrounding areas have to offer.

 One of the concerns seniors often have about moving to a senior living community is that they’ll lose touch with old friends.
 However, you shouldn’t worry—it’s just as easy to maintain friendships in a senior living community as it is at home.